kaycebasques/technicalwriting.dev/searchboxes.rst

 * The search box is usually in the header.
 The position within the header varies.
 Some sites have it in the center.
 Others have it on the right.
 None had it on the left.
 Some have it take up the entire header.
+* Most sites keep the position of the search box consistent across pages.
 * There's usually a magnifying glass icon in the search box.
 * The placeholder text varies a lot.
 Some search boxes have no placeholder text.
 The single word ``Search`` is the greatest common denominator.
 * Search boxes often expand when you focus them.
 * Results are usually shown immediately after typing.
-* A few sites only surface results through modals i.e. they don't have dedicated search results pages.
+* Some sites only surface results through modals i.e. they don't have dedicated search results pages.
-* There are a lot of keyboard shortcuts used for accessing the search box:
+* The keyboard shortcut used for accessing the search box is not standardized.
-  :kbd:`S`, :kbd:`/`, :kbd:`Ctrl+K`, etc.
+  Some sites use :kbd:`S`, others use :kbd:`/`, etc.
+* There seems to be a lot of variety in search algorithms.
+Some sites seem to only check the doc title.
+Others check both the title and content.
+Others use popularity as a ranking signal.

 --------------
 Field research
 --------------

-See :ref:`methodology` for background on my research approach.
+For every site I looked at (something close to a) homepage and (something close to a) quickstart tutorial.

 Libraries
 =========